Christine Michael

 Christine Lynn Michael Sr. (/'krɪstɪn/; born November 9, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
-He played college football at Texas A&M and was selected by the Seattle Seahawks in the second round of the 2013 NFL draft.
+He played college football for the Texas A&M Aggies and was selected by the Seattle Seahawks in the second round of the 2013 NFL draft.

 Early life

 A native of Beaumont, Texas, Michael attended West Brook Senior High School in Beaumont and played high school football for the West Brook Bruins.
 He rushed for 4,234 yards on 501 carries.
 He was also named the District 21-5A Offensive MVP as a junior in 2007.
 He won the 2009 Walter Payton Trophy for the best high school football athlete.
 He participated in the 2009 U.S. Army All-American Bowl and was a finalist for the 2008 Hall Trophy for the best player in the nation.

 Michael was also on the West Brook Senior High School track team, where he competed as a sprinter.
 He was timed at 11.02 seconds in the 100 meters as a junior.
 He was also a member of the 4 × 100m (42.00) and 4 × 200m (1:28.45) relay squads.

 Considered a five-star recruit by Rivals.com, Michael was listed the third best running back prospect in the nation (behind Hall Trophy winner and fellow US Army All-American Bryce Brown and Alabama's Trent Richardson).